jezzsantos/saastack/docs/decisions/0160-billing-integration.md

 Furthermore, the SaaS business's customer support/success functions will be required to centrally manage their customers' data and billing policies, and they will need comprehensive tools to do that effectively and efficiently, when required.
 These tools are already provided by the BMS vendors themselves as table-stakes for all SaaS products to use. (whether they integrate their products or not).

-Thus we have a situation where both the SaaS product and the BMS system are sharing the same set of data and acting upon it.
+Thus, we have a situation where both the SaaS product and the BMS system are sharing the same set of data and acting upon it.
 Given each party can change that data, there is a case here for bi-direction syncing of that data to some reasonable timeframe.
 This is a challenge the SaaS product needs to resolve.

 ## Considered Options